Kodular/Documentation/docs/components/storage/fusiontables-control.md

 |:----:|:-------:|
 |text|show tables|

-The query to send to the Fusion Tables API. <p>For legal query formats and examples, see the <a href="https://developers.google.com/fusiontables/docs/v2/getting_started" target="_blank">Fusion Tables API v2.0 reference manual</a>.</p> <p>Note that you do not need to worry about UTF-encoding the query.
-But you do need to make sure it follows the syntax described in the reference manual, which means that things like capitalization for names of columns matters, and that single quotes need to be used around column names if there are spaces in them.</p>
+_The query to send to the Fusion Tables API. <p>For legal query formats and examples, see the <a href="https://developers.google.com/fusiontables/docs/v2/getting_started" target="_blank">Fusion Tables API v2.0 reference manual</a>.</p> <p>Note that you do not need to worry about UTF-encoding the query.
+But you do need to make sure it follows the syntax described in the reference manual, which means that things like capitalization for names of columns matters, and that single quotes need to be used around column names if there are spaces in them.</p>_

 ### Service Account Email

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Fusiontables Control', 'Service Account Email')]]